 Planning farm drainage

 Waterlogging can be a problem over winter and early spring in the high rainfall zones of Victoria.
-This waterlogging period can range from several weeks to a couple of months in average rainfall years but can last several months in wetter than average years.
+In wetter than average years, this period can last several months.

 Waterlogging occurs when rainfall exceeds the ability of some soils to drain surplus water away.
-It is often perceived that waterlogging is a surface water problem that surface drains will overcome.
-However, in many situations waterlogging is due to the soil profile (soil below the ground surface) being saturated and some type of subsurface drainage may be necessary to overcome this problem.
-Unfortunately, some soils and areas, due to their location, cannot be economically or feasibly drained by any means.
+It is often seen that waterlogging is a surface water problem that surface drains will overcome.
+But in many situations waterlogging is due to the soil profile below the ground surface being saturated.
+Some type of subsurface drainage may be necessary to overcome this problem.
+Unfortunately, some soils and areas, because of their location, cannot be economically or feasibly drained by any means.

-Waterlogging reduces the strength of the soil making it vulnerable to pugging, which leads to pasture damage resulting in lost production and repair costs.
+Waterlogging reduces the strength of the soil, making it vulnerable to pugging, which leads to pasture damage that results in lost production and repair costs.
 Soil structure can be severely affected on some soil types.
-Unfavourable anerobic conditions occur in waterlogged subsoils that leads to a build up toxic hydrogen sulphide and reduced iron and manganese.
+Unfavourable anaerobic conditions occur in waterlogged subsoils that leads to a buildup of toxic hydrogen sulphide and reduced iron and manganese.
 It can also cause reductions in potassium, chloride and magnesium in plants.

-Weeds and pastures that are more suited to waterlogged situations take over and summer production is decreased due to reduced rooting depth of surviving pastures.
+Weeds and pastures that are more suited to waterlogged situations take over and summer production is decreased because of reduced rooting depth of surviving pastures.
 Another costly outcome of waterlogging is that fodder conservation is delayed by several weeks resulting in poor quality fodder, less dense pastures and even more weed growth.

 Planning a drainage system

-The aim of farm drainage is to improve the soil environment to provide favourable growing conditions in the root zone for high producing pastures and crops.
-To be successful many factors need to be considered when assessing which drainage system to use, its design and its implementation.
+The aim of farm drainage is to improve the soil environment to provide favourable growing conditions in the root zone for high-producing pastures and crops.
+To be successful, you must consider many factors when assessing which drainage system to use, its design and its implementation.

 There are some key questions to ask that will help you plan farm drainage: